Tissaphernes

-Tissaphernes (*Ciçafarnāʰ; Τισσαφέρνης; 𐊋𐊆𐊈𐊈𐊀𐊓𐊕𐊑𐊏𐊀 Kizzaprñna, 𐊈𐊆𐊖𐊀𐊓𐊕𐊑𐊏𐊀 Zisaprñna; 445 – 395 BC) was a Persian commander and statesman, Satrap of Lydia and Ionia.
+Tissaphernes (*Ciçafarnāʰ; Τισσαφέρνης; 𐊋𐊆𐊈𐊈𐊀𐊓𐊕𐊑𐊏𐊀 Kizzaprñna, 𐊈𐊆𐊖𐊀𐊓𐊕𐊑𐊏𐊀 Zisaprñna; 445 – 395 BC) was a Persian commander and statesman, satrap of Lydia and Ionia.
 His life is mostly known from the works of Thucydides and Xenophon.
 According to Ctesias, he was the son of Hidarnes III and therefore, the great grandson of Hydarnes, one of the six conspirators who had supported the rise of Darius the Great.

 Etymology

 Čiçafarnah (čiça + farnah) "with shining splendor": čiça is from the Proto-Indo-European adjective (s)koitrós 'bright'; farnah is equivalent to Avestan xvarənah 'fortune', 'glory', which appears as 'luminous'. čiθra means nature, specifically the animate nature.

 Čiça- is the Old Persian form of the Old Iranian term Čiθra-, which is reflected in the Median form of the name, *Čiθrafarnah- (Τετραφέρνης).

 Family and early life

 Tissaphernes was born in 445 BC.
 He belonged to an important Persian family: he was the grandson of Hydarnes, an eminent Persian general, who was the commander of the Immortals during the time of king Xerxes's invasion of Greece.
+His sister, Stateira, would become Queen-Consort for Artaxerxes II.
+His brother, Terituchmes, succeeded his father as satrap of Hyrcania.

 Tissaphernes was Satrap of Lydia, including Ionia, under the Achaemenid Empire.

 In 414 BC, Tissaphernes was assigned by Darius II to suppress the rebellion of Pissuthnes, the Persian satrap of Lydia and Ionia, and to take over his office.
 Tissaphernes bribed Pissuthnes's Greek mercenaries to desert him and promised that his life would be spared if he surrendered, a promise which Darius did not keep.
 When Darius II ordered Tissaphernes to proceed to suppress the continued rebellion of Pissuthnes's son Amorges, and also ordered him to collect the outstanding tribute from the Greek cities of Asia Minor, many of which were under Athenian protection, Tissaphernes entered into an alliance with Sparta against Athens, which in 412 BC led to the Persian conquest of the greater part of Ionia.

 However, Tissaphernes was unwilling to take action and tried to achieve his aim through astute and often perfidious negotiations.
 Alcibiades persuaded him that Persia's best policy was to keep the balance between Athens and Sparta, and rivalry with his neighbour Pharnabazus of Hellespontic Phrygia still further lessened his willingness to act against the Greeks.
 When, therefore, in 408 BC the king decided to actively support Sparta, Tissaphernes was removed as a general and his responsibilities were limited to the satrapy of Caria, with Lydia and the conduct of the war being entrusted to Cyrus the Younger.